ashutosh29/distilbert-base-uncased/README.md

 - Cosine embedding loss: the model was also trained to generate hidden states as close as possible as the BERT base model.

-This way, the model learns the same inner representation of the English language than its teacher model, while being faster for inference or downstream tasks.
+This way, the model learns the same inner representation of the English language as its teacher model, while being faster for inference or downstream tasks.

 ## Intended uses & limitations